Auto Repair Shop Marketing

 Build It and They Will Come

 That is the attitude that far too many car repair shop owners have, and it is why so many shops go out of business or struggle.
-Auto Repair Shop Marketing is a important part of your business, and like every part it deserves your serious attention.
-Before you start putting together a marketing plan for auto repair shop you need to do some research and collect all your options and then consider how much money you have to budget on marketing and how much business you can handle.
+Auto Repair Shop Marketing is an important part of your business, and like every part, it deserves your serious attention.
+Before you start putting together a marketing plan for an auto repair shop you need to do some research and collect all your options and then consider how much money you have to budget on marketing and how much business you can handle.

 It may seem counterintuitive but bringing in too much business when you are not ready for it can be as bad for your business as not having enough customers.
 If you bring in so many cars that you can not fix them in a timely fashion you will get a bad reputation and that will kill your future business.

 - How Much Business Can I Honestly Handle?

 - Do I want Commercial/Fleet Customers or Personal Only?